 First, be sure to grate any firm or hard cheese before adding it to the sauce.
 This will make it easier to incorporate and prevent the sauce from becoming clumpy or grainy.
 Then, add the grated cheddar to the Bechamel a little bit at a time, whisking it in until it's fully incorporated.
 Repeat this process with the Swiss cheese, and finish with the parmesan or blue cheese.

 This process will help to emulsify the oils in the cheese into the sauce, which can prevent oil separation during cooking and give you a smooth and creamy Mac and Cheese.
-By following these steps, you can ensure that your cheese is perfectly integrated into the Bechamel, resulting in a delicious and satisfying dish.

 Mistake #7 Cold Pasta

-When making Mac and Cheese, it's important to pay attention to the temperature of the pasta and cheese sauce to ensure that the finished dish is creamy and flavorful.
+When making Mac and Cheese, it's important to pay attention to the temperature of the pasta and cheese sauce to ensure that the finished dish is creamy and flavourful.
 Here are a few tips to keep in mind:

-- To achieve perfectly cooked pasta in your Mac and Cheese, slightly undercook the pasta before adding it to the cheese sauce.
+- Slightly undercook the pasta.
 This will help to prevent the pasta from becoming overcooked and mushy when the dish is finished baking.
-Just be sure to test the pasta for doneness before adding it to the sauce, as it should still have a slight bite to it.
+It should still have a slight bite to it when you add it to the sauce.

 By following these simple tips, you can help to ensure that the cheese sauce stays smooth and creamy and that the pasta is perfectly cooked in your Mac and Cheese.
-The result will be a delicious and satisfying dish that's sure to be a hit with your friends and family.

-Mistake 8 Plain Bread Crumbs
+Mistake #8 Plain Bread Crumbs

 The breadcrumb topping on Mac and Cheese serves two main purposes: to add a crunchy texture and to help the dish brown in the oven.
-However, it's important to remember that the topping should also be flavorful in order to enhance the overall taste of the dish.
+However, it's important to remember that the topping should also be flavourful in order to enhance the overall taste of the dish.

 One way to add flavour to the breadcrumb topping is to mix it with grated parmesan and cheddar cheese.
 This will give the topping a savoury and slightly sharp flavour that complements the creamy cheese sauce.
 You can also add in other seasonings like onion powder, garlic powder, salt, pepper, and fresh parsley to give the topping an extra boost of flavour.

 It's also a good idea to taste the breadcrumb mixture before adding it to the top of the Mac and Cheese to ensure it has enough flavour.
 If it tastes bland, add a little more of the cheese or other seasonings until you get the desired taste.
 Remember, the breadcrumb topping may seem like a small detail, but it can make a big difference in the final flavour and texture of your Mac and Cheese.
-Don't skip this step – a little effort in seasoning the topping can go a long way in creating a delicious and satisfying dish.

 Mistake #9 Over Baking/Temperature Too High

-When making Mac and Cheese, it's important to pay attention to the cooking time and temperature to ensure that the dish is creamy, flavorful, and not overcooked.
+When making Mac and Cheese, it's important to pay attention to the cooking time and temperature to ensure that the dish is creamy, flavourful, and not overcooked.
 If you're using the broiler to set the sauce and brown the top of the Mac and Cheese, it's essential to make sure that the sauce and pasta are already hot before placing the dish under the broiler.
 This will help to ensure that the dish is heated through and the breadcrumb topping browns evenly.

 Hugh Privette says

-The Mac and cheese is delicious… extra cheese added to the top comes out rubbery! 😫
+The Mac and cheese is delicious… extra cheese added to the top comes out rubbery! ????